Gringsudlor/fakebook-clone/README.md

-This is a ReactJs site for learning purpose.

 ## A simple ReactJs site
 - This is a clone app of facebook
 - Need to login first by google to see or add post